 Analysis of parks is based on guidelines from the National Recreation and Park Association (NRPA).
 These guidelines were developed to provide an understanding of typical recreation needs, based on local population.
-Typically, NRPA suggests parks be categorized as Mini Parks that serve adjacent neighborhoods, Neighborhood Parks that serve residents within a half mile, Community Parks that serve the entire community and Regional Parks that serve residents in the study community as well as lighting and landscape to limit access or control flow, natural access control occurs.
+Typically, NRPA suggests parks be categorized as Mini Parks that serve adjacent neighborhoods, Neighborhood Parks that serve residents within a half mile, Community Parks that serve the entire community and Regional Parks that serve residents in the study community as well as others. recommendations, which are described below.

-Natural Territorial Reinforcement: Territorial reinforcement promotes social control through increased definition of space and improved proprietary concern.
+- Natural Surveillance: Natural surveillance increases the threat of apprehension by taking steps to increase the perception that people can be seen.
+Natural surveillance occurs by designing the placement of physical features, activities and people in such a way as to maximize visibility and foster positive social interaction among legitimate users of private and public space.
+Potential offenders feel increased scrutiny and limitations on their escape routes.
+Natural surveillance measures can be complemented by mechanical and organizational measures.
+For example, closed-circuit cameras can be added in areas where window surveillance is unavailable. - Natural Access Control: Natural access control limits the opportunity for crime by taking steps to clearly differentiate between public space and private space.
+By selectively placing entrances and exits, fencing, lighting and landscape to limit access or control flow, natural access control occurs. - Natural Territorial Reinforcement: Territorial reinforcement promotes social control through increased definition of space and improved proprietary concern.
 An environment designed to clearly delineate private space does two things.
 First, it creates a sense of ownership.
 Owners have a vested interest and are more likely to challenge intruders or report them to the police.
 Second, the sense of owned space creates an environment where "strangers" or "intruders" stand out and are more easily identified.
 By using buildings, fences, pavement, signs, lighting and landscape to express ownership and define public, semi-public and private space, natural territorial reinforcement occurs.
 Additionally, these objectives can be achieved by assignment of space to designated users in previously unassigned locations.
 Territorial reinforcement measures make the normal user feel safe and make the potential offender aware of a substantial risk of apprehension or scrutiny.